Maximizer02/maximum-brainfuck/README.md

 - "#"   Call Method of current Cell value (1st Method:0, 2nd Method:1 etc)
 - "?"
 Put value of currentcellinto cache.
 - "!"
 Put cached value into current cell.
+- "^"   Square the current value of the cell.